arenaxr/arena-docs/content/python-api/attributes/data.md

 <li><strong>bool show_on_enter_ar</strong>:  Show object when entering AR.
 Hidden otherwise. (optional)</li>
 <li><strong>bool show_on_enter_vr</strong>:  Show object when entering VR.
 Hidden otherwise. (optional)</li>
 <li><strong>bool skipCache: Disable retrieving the shared geometry object from the cache. (geometries only</strong>:  box, circle, cone, ...). (optional)</li>
 <li><strong>dict sound: The sound component defines the entity as a source of sound or audio.
-The sound component is positional and is thus affected by the component's position.
+The sound component can be positional and is thus affected by the component's position.
 More properties at <https</strong>: //aframe.io/docs/1.5.0/components/sound.html> A-Frame Sound. (optional)</li>
 <li><strong>dict spe_particles: GPU based particle systems in A-Frame.
 More properties at <https</strong>: //github.com/harlyq/aframe-spe-particles-component> A-Frame SPE Particles component. (optional)</li>
 <li><strong>dict static_body: A fixed-position or animated object.
 Other objects may collide with static bodies, but static bodies themselves are unaffected by gravity and collisions.
 More properties at <https</strong>: //github.com/c-frame/aframe-physics-system/blob/master/CannonDriver.md> A-Frame Physics System. (optional)</li>
 <li><strong>dict textinput</strong>:  Opens an HTML prompt when clicked.
 Sends text input as an event on MQTT.
 Requires click-listener. (optional)</li>